marcinjahn/technology-notebook/src/docs/programming/angular/routing.md

 Router can be injected into classes, just like any other service.
 :::

-The path that we navigate to is (by default) relative to the current path.
+The path that we navigate to is (by default) relative to the root.
 Having or not having slash in the beginning does not change anything (it does matter with [routerLink](#navigation))!
 We can change the path that `navigate` will be executed in relation to with `relativeTo`.
 For example, we could pass to